 There isn’t a huge to-do list to transition P from a nursery to a more big boy room, but the things on the list take time.
+The easiest part will be getting him a new mattress.
+I will only have to look at a leesa vs purple mattress comparison to see which will be best for him.
 The full reveal isn’t coming until late January, just given the the time for some projects.
 The inspiration for the project is here.

 New room = new quilt